dentarg/auth0-blog/_posts/2017-01-20-migrating-a-php5-app-to-php7-part-two.markdown

 This is it: 8
 ```

 I passed in a string and it concerced it to an integer and allowed it to run successfully.
-Now in PHP 7, you can be strict and ensure no form of automatic conversion occurs by declaring a strict mode at the top of your php file like so:
+Now in PHP 7, you can be strict and ensure no form of automatic conversion occurs by declaring a strict mode at the top of your PHP file like so:

 ```php
 declare(strict_types=1);